lal0904/YanrongWu-PHBS_MLF_2019/Final Group Project/README.md

 ## 5. Current Conlusion

-## 6. Future Improvement
+## 6. Model-Upgrade Version to Cover the features of Stock Market and Short-term Economic data (Still Working Now)

 1. From professor‘s suggestions, further we can define a score (continuous value) for recession rather than just use binary value.
 For example, score can be +5, -4, -3, +3, etc and score < 0  can be recession.
-For this, we will search more details how NBER is defining recession or see if other econ institution is making some other measure for receission.
-Once you have a continuous measure, we can train ML methods with the "error" function.
+To realize it, we have the ideas below:

+1) As we have get the data of the performance of the stock market and real economy, we think we can build a score based on the features because the real economy can be seen as the result of the recession, it's always a little bit  behind the actual economy.
+At the same time, the stock market can be seen as an anticipation of the future which means it will goes down and recover earlier than the real economy.
+We think by combination of the two catergrioes togather, we can build an reasonable score for defining the satge of the economy.

+2) When we reasonably defined the socre, we are going to use the methods we have implemented in the simple version model and ucomparing with the simple one.
+In our expectation, we want to build an model that can exactly points out which stage the current economy is in.

+## 6. Our Future Improvement

-2. Try all possible "long term yield" and "short term yield" combinations to find the best prediction one.
+1. Try all possible "long term yield" and "short term yield" combinations to find the best prediction one.

-3. Our project will improve further, continuing in progress...
+2. Our project will improve further, continuing in progress...

 ## 7. Reference